 Available in Classic and VPC

-You can check registries created on Container Registry and container images registered (pushed) on the registry, as well as upload (push) Docker container images saved locally to the registry of Container Registry or download (pull) Docker container images in the registry to local.
-You can also configure and manage registries and Docker container images that are in operation according to the user environment.
+You can view registries created in Container Registry and container images pushed to them.
+You can also push Docker container images from your local environment to a Container Registry or pull Docker container images from a registry to your local environment.
+In addition, you can configure and manage registries and Docker container images based on your environment.

 Container Registry interface